vbarajas4/09-Readme-Generator/README.md

 ## Project Outline

+This application will help a user generate a professional Readme file once a series of questions have been prompted to be answered, that will get inserted into their repository files.

 ```
 GIVEN a command-line application that accepts user input
 WHEN I am prompted for information about my application repository